Shifted Convolution $L$-Series Values for Elliptic Curves: Proofs of theorems

 has support only at $0 \pmod{n_0}$. \end{proof}

+Now, we can prove Theorem~\ref{t:thm1.2}. \begin{proof}[Proof of Theorem~\ref{t:thm1.2}] Following the proof for Theorem~\ref{t:thm1}, we obtain that $\beta_1 = 1$, and $\beta_i = 0$ for $i \neq 1$ in Equation~\eqref{e:basis}.
+Since $f_E$ is only supported at coefficients $1$ mod $n_0$, where the left hand side is not supported (see Lemma~\ref{l:piholvanish}), $\alpha = 0$.
+Thus, we have that We can compute the desired closed form expression for the shifted-convolution $L$-series values: \end{proof}

-\begin{rem} Note that results such as the above theorems may be able to be transformed to give recurrence relations on the modular form coefficients, similar to those obtained in \cite{Ono09,CHO10}. \end{rem}
+\begin{rem} Note that results such as the above theorems may be able to be transformed to give recurrence relations on the modular form coefficients, giving expressions for the Fourier coefficients analogous to those obtained in obtained in $\S 12$ of \cite{Ono09} and \cite{CHO10}. \end{rem}